Millbrae, California: Roads

-U.S. Route 101 and Interstate 280 run along the eastern and western boundaries of the city, respectively.
-California State Route 82 runs through the center of the city and serves downtown.
+U.S. Route 101 and Interstate 280 run near the eastern and western boundaries of the city, respectively.
+California State Route 82, known more commonly as El Camino Real, runs near the center of the city, including through its downtown.

-Public Transport
+Public transport

 Millbrae station serves as a major transit hub for the Peninsula, connecting the Bay Area Rapid Transit (BART), Caltrain, and SamTrans networks.
-It is the terminus for BART's Antioch–SFO+Millbrae line and Richmond–Millbrae+SFO line and is the only place where BART lines directly connect to Caltrain.
+It is the terminus for BART's Red and Yellow lines and is the only place where BART lines directly connect to Caltrain.

 Air transport

-San Francisco International Airport is adjacent to the city and is directly accessible to Millbrae through both BART and road.
-However, Millbrae is also connected to Oakland International Airport through BART and San Jose International Airport through CalTrain and the Santa Clara Valley Transportation Authority's light rail and buses.
+San Francisco International Airport, one of the world's busiest airports, is adjacent to the city and is directly accessible to Millbrae through both BART and road.
+Millbrae is also directly connected to Oakland International Airport via BART, and indirectly connected to San Jose International Airport via Caltrain and the Santa Clara Valley Transportation Authority's light rail and buses.

 Economy

-Millbrae's economy is driven in part by its close proximity to the city of San Francisco and its airport, SFO.
+Millbrae's economy is driven in part by its proximity to the city of San Francisco and its airport, SFO.
 The city hosts several hotels along El Camino Real, and near its bayshore park, just south of SFO.
-Downtown Millbrae, between El Camino and Broadway Avenue, is lined with small shops and restaurants that reflect the city's diversity, and Millbrae Square features several larger retailers including Safeway, Walgreens, and Trader Joe's.
+Downtown Millbrae, along El Camino and Broadway Avenue, is lined with small shops and restaurants that reflect the city's diversity, and Millbrae Square features several larger retailers.

 Top employers

-According to the City's 2020 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2020 Comprehensive Annual Financial Report, the top employers in the city are: